ZhouMengjie/2-5DMap-Dataset/README.md

 |   |   |––manhattanU.csv
 ```
 - Since regions like bodies of water are interconnected, the actual downloaded 2.5D model will be much larger than the required area.
 To address this issue, we first cut the original data based on the bounding box and saved the cropped data in \manhattan_cropped.
-- We use [barycentric coordinate](https://chrischoy.github.io/research/barycentric-coordinate-for-mesh-sampling/ "barycentric coordinate") to achieve uniform sampling of the mesh.
+- We use [barycentric coordinate](https://chrischoy.github.io/research/barycentric-coordinate-for-mesh-sampling/ "barycentric coordinate") to achieve uniform sampling of the mesh and save the obtained point cloud of each category in \manhattanU_pcd.
 - The semantic label of each point is saved in a .csv file.
 - Refer to "color_map.yaml" for each category's name, label, and encoded color.